Occasionally, while manually counting symbols, it can be helpful to isolate the symbol you’re currently working on.

 How can I isolate symbols while manually counting?

 In the clip above, you can see the drawing is initially very busy.
-Then, once the “Switch” measurement is isolated, it becomes much easier to count those specific items.
+Then, once the “LCM” measurement is isolated, it becomes much easier to count those specific items.